 Which scholarships are available?

 If you need additional funding to finance your study, a scholarship might be the answer.
-Look for a scholarship for the Netherlands in the Grantfinder database.
+Look for a scholarship for the Netherlands in the Grantfinder database or ask the educational institution of your choice directly.

 What will studying and living in The Hague costs me monthly?

 The tuition fee is a cost that you annually have to study at the college or university.
 But additionally, you also have to take into account other monthly costs: on average around 977 to 1,327 euros per month*.
 This is just a general guideline.
 How much money you will actually need of course depends on your lifestyle, your spending pattern and your housing situation.
 If you rent a house or apartment, there are muncipal taxes you have to take into account.
 If you rent a room, these costs are included.

 Calculation example of average monthly costs